Black Flag Army

 The army was officially disbanded in 1885 as a result of the Treaty of Tientsin between France and China.
-However, remnants of the army continued to wage a guerilla war against French colonial authorities for years.
+However, remnants of the army continued to wage a guerrilla war against French colonial authorities for years.
 With the sanction of both Vietnamese and Chinese authorities, the Black Flags joined the Vietnamese irregular forces, stemming French encroachment beyond the Red River Delta.

 The rise and fall of the Black Flag Army

-In 1857, Liu Yongfu, a Hakka soldier of fortune, commanded a group of about 200 men within a larger bandit group in Guangxi province headed by Huang Sihong (Chinese: 黃思宏).
+In 1857, Liu Yongfu, a Hakka soldier of fortune, commanded a group of about 200 men within a larger Highwayman group in Guangxi province headed by Huang Sihong (Chinese: 黃思宏).
+He allied with the Taiping forces in the region.
 He defected with his men to the band of Wu Yuanqing (Chinese: 吳元清) under his own black flag.
 Liu organized a ceremony reminiscent of the tiandihui (天地会) rituals and what became known as the Black Flag Army was born.
 The "army" operated as an independent unit under Wu Yuanqing and under his son and successor, Wu Yazhong (Chinese: 吳亞終) or Wu Hezhong.
 Although not part of the Taiping forces, both Wu Yuanqing and Wu Yazhong laid claim to be Taiping "princes".

-After Qing forces crushed the Taiping Rebellion in 1864 in Nanking, the Qing army proceeded to destroy systematically the many armed bands of south-eastern provinces.
-Hotly pursued, the desperate Wu Yazhong, with Liu and his Black Flag Army, crossed into Upper Tonkin in 1865.
+After Qing forces crushed the Taiping Rebellion in 1864 in Nanking, the Qing army proceeded to destroy systematically the many armed bands of their south-eastern provinces.
+Hotly pursued, the desperate Wu Yazhong, with Liu and his Black Flag Army who had also taken over the former Taiping army in the region, crossed into Upper Tonkin in 1865, looting and pillaging villages on their way.

-The Black Flags demonstrated their usefulness to the Vietnamese court by helping the suppression of the indigenous tribes populating the mountainous terrain between the Red and Black Rivers, and for this Liu was rewarded with an official military title.
+The Black Flags demonstrated their usefulness to the Vietnamese court by helping the suppression of the indigenous Hmong tribes populating the mountainous terrain between the Red and Black Rivers, and for this Liu was rewarded with an official military title.

 Secured with the backing of the Vietnamese court, Liu Yongfu established a profitable extortion network along the course of the Red River, "taxing" river commerce between Sơn Tây and Lào Cai at a rate of 10%.
+He and the Black Flag Army also took over mines in the region and created a protection system, as well as robbing villages in the countryside.
 The profits accrued from this venture were so great that Liu's army swelled in numbers in the 1870s, attracting to its ranks adventurers from all over the world.
 Although most of the Black Flag soldiers were Chinese, the junior officers included American and European soldiers of fortune, some of whom had seen action in the Taiping Rebellion.
 Liu used their expertise to transform the Black Flag Army into a formidable fighting force.
 Under his command in Tonkin he had 7,000 soldiers from Guangdong and Guangxi.